xavieran/BaKGL/CONTRIBUTING.md

 3. No "Co-Authored by <AI Agent X>" lines in commit messages

 Humans are responsible for the code written in this repo.
 You're welcome to use GenAI tools during development (I do :) ), but I expect that you, the human, have reviewed and understand any code before you open a PR.

+4. Do not use AI to communicate.

+Other than for translation, I'd rather not read AI generated messages.
+This is my hobby and I appreciate talking to other humans who are passionate about Betrayal at Krondor.